natelee3/new-interiorize/README.md

 <h2>Process</h2>
 <p>
 Interiorize was designed to function similarly to the popular clothing subscription service, Stitch Fix.
 But without professional designers on our payroll, we needed to find a way to mock that personalized functionality with just software.
 To do that we created a mock database of 100 products gathered from Wayfair.
-These products were organized in a spreadsheet based on style (modern, farmhouse, contemporary, and bohemian) and room.
-Price, images, description, and brand were collect from these items.
-Each item was also assigned a color id.
+These products were organized into a spreadsheet based on style (modern, farmhouse, contemporary, and bohemian) and room.
+Price, images, description, color, and brand were also collect from these items.
 This database is the core of Interiorize and allowed us to successfully mock the basic functionality of a personalized subscription service.
 </p>
 <p>View the spreadsheet <a href="https://docs.google.com/spreadsheets/d/1ru5krQQjEa66y6xwguIUm4_JMwNrWN1gAIL9b8eHNOk/edit?usp=sharing">here</a>.</p>
 <p>Frontend design mockup can be viewed <a href="https://www.canva.com/design/DAEmu5jJqUg/tvbk3hckIqgr0xSnjSxYqQ/view?utm_content=DAEmu5jJqUg&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton">here</a>.<p>